SofiaChar/valohai-distributed-llms/README.md

 vh execution run train-torchrun --adhoc
 ```
 </details>

+### **Running Tasks:**

+Using UI

+1. Go to the Tasks tab in your project.
+2. Create a new task by selecting the predefined step `train-task`.
+3. Choose one of the following options:
+   - Navigate to Task type, and opt for Distributed.
+Adjust the execution count.
+   - Utilize the blueprint by clicking "Select Task blueprint" in the upper right corner.
+4. Customize the task parameters if needed.
+5. Start the task to run.

 ## <div align="center">Contact</div>
 For bug reports and feature requests please visit GitHub Issues.